-Any alien world we plan to inhabit must offer very similar conditions for our survival, or at the very least we must be able to recreate them with supplies drawn locally or shipped all the way from Earth.
+Any alien world we plan to inhabit must offer similar conditions for our survival, or at the very least we must be able to recreate them with supplies drawn locally or shipped all the way from Earth.

 Space, time, distance, and our own human frailties pose significant scientific challenges if we want to explore the final frontier.
 Even back in the 1960s, Star Trek referred to terraforming – literally “Earth-shaping” – other worlds by modifying the atmosphere, ecology and surface topography to make them habitable for humans.

 The Search for Earth-like Planets

-Nevertheless, astronomers have identified dozens of potentially habitable exoplanets in all, with a prime candidate called Kepler-186f being 490 light years away.
-Voyager 1 holds the record for the highest velocity furthest from the sun, travelling at 61,000 km/h (38,000 mph) and at this rate our “ideal” candidate has a journey time of just over 9 million years.
-All we can really conclude from that is the species that steps onto Kepler-186f will be very different from the ancestral species that departed from Earth.
+How far is that?
+Consider that the fastest space probe, Voyager 1, travels at 61,000 km/h (38,000 mph).
+At this rate our ideal planetary candidate has a journey time of just over 9 million years.
+Even if that were possible, the species that steps onto Kepler-186f will be very different from the ancestral species that departed from Earth.

 So which of our solar system planets are viable habitats for humanity?

-The rest of our solar system is made up of the Jovian planets: the gas giants Jupiter and Saturn, and the ice giants Uranus and Neptune.
+The rest of our solar system is made up of the Jovian Planets: the gas giants Jupiter and Saturn, and the ice giants Uranus and Neptune.

 Venus orbits further out at 108 million kilometres but is no more inviting.
 Day or night, north or south, surface temperatures remain a fierce 460℃ on this hell ball.
 This is due to its thick carbon dioxide atmosphere which traps the Sun’s heat as per the greenhouse effect.
 What’s more, gravity on Venus is around 90 times that on Earth, so you’d be crushed under your own weight.